 A few weeks ago I walked into a little shop downtown called Arts a Poppin.
 It was one of those places that sell all kinds of locally created art work.
-As is always the case in shops like this, there were all kinds of unique items to catch my attention and beckon for me to carry them home.
-As I picked up items, I wondered who made it and why?
-What is the story?
+As is always the case in shops like this, there were all kinds of unique and quaint items to catch my attention and beckon me to carry them home.
+As I picked up items for sale, I wondered who made it and why?
+What is the story behind the products?

 Several days later I was invited to a party.
-I met two women Ann and Beth, we began to talk about what we did for a living.
-They told me that they were into recycling, specifically they recycled Billboards.
-Today’s Billboards are done in vinyl, when they are taken down they are thrown into landfills by the tons, so they decided to make “stuff” out of this water-proof material.
-All kinds of stuff, messenger bags, purses and journals.
-It was a fascinating story and as they were telling it, I thought back to the vinyl covered composition books at the shop.
-Suddenly I realized those notebooks were their journals, Ann and Beth were “Freakin Billboard”!
+I met two women Ann and Beth, and we began to talk about what we did for a living.
+They told me that they were into recycling, specifically they recycled billboards.
+Today’s billboards are done in vinyl, and when they are taken down they are thrown into landfills by the tons, so they decided to make “stuff” out of this water-proof material.
+All kinds of interesting stuff, messenger bags, purses and journals.
+It was a fascinating story and as they were telling it, and I thought back to the vinyl covered composition books at the shop.
+Suddenly I realized those unique looking notebooks were their journals, Ann and Beth were “Freakin Billboard”!
 Funny how small the world can seem sometimes.

 The very next time I was downtown, I stopped into that same little shop, and I bought a vinyl cover for my composition notebook, the cost of $19.99, did not seem like that much because I knew the story behind the product.
-You see the vinyl cover was just a vinyl cover until I knew the story, then it became something more.
+You see, the vinyl cover was just a vinyl cover until I knew the story, then it became much more!